0compute/nix-fast-build-action/README.md

 > [!WARNING]
 >
 > Seed and project builds require `id-token: write` permission.
 Seed build, and
-> project build, if outputs include a container image, requires
+> project build, if outputs include an OCI image, requires
 > `packages: write`.
 >
 > Untrusted pull requests with changes to `flake.lock` **MUST NOT** trigger